cbarraford/marvel-coin/README.md

 ### Personal Note
 While I (Chad Barraford) love cryptocurrencies, I certainly get nervous using them.
-Despite taking every reasonable precaution to protect my wallet, there is always that fear someone will take them.
+Despite taking every reasonable precaution to protect my wallet, there is always that fear someone will take my coins.
 Worse yet, and probably more likely, I will do something stupid and send my coins to the wrong address or what have you.
-This coin is address all the things about crypto that gives me a personal heart attack every time i use it. haha.
+This coin addresses all the things about crypto that gives me a personal heart attack every time i use it. haha.

 ### In Development